 How Can a Nurse Get Help?

 More states are becoming aware of the issue and taking action.
 In 2014, New Hampshire passed a law that requires hospitals to establish procedures for prevention, detection, and resolution of substance abuse in the workplace.
 As we mentioned earlier in the article, nurses often have a difficult time allowing themselves to be the patient.
 When entering into treatment, they must allow themselves to let go and be part of the treatment plan.
-Addiction is a disease we cannot control, and letting go of that controlling nature to be a nurse is the first step.
+Addiction is an illness that can take control, and releasing the need to always be in control is an important first step for nurses.

 There is no single cure for addiction, nor is there only one approach that works to handle it.
 We must take into consideration that all individuals need a specific strategy and apply that to their treatment.